decmaxn/ansible-aws-rds/README.md

 ansible-aws-rds
 =========

+* Create RDS subnet group.
-Creates RDS instances.
+* Creates RDS instances.
- Also create RDS subnet group for that instance.
-This change is made after forked from AutomationWithAnsible

 Requirements
 ------------

-boto
+* boto
+* Two private subnets for RDS have to be created in advance.

 Role Variables
 --------------